 - The Captain: Of the V.K.
 Konovalov

-- Hoist by His Own Petard: A very literal example, as he is outmaneuvered by Dallas and Red October into being hit by his own torpedo.
+- Hoist by His Own Petard: He is outmaneuvered by Dallas and Red October into being hit by his own torpedo.

 - We Used to Be Friends: Subverted with Ramius, see above.

 - Wrong Genre Savvy: Believes he has the advantage over Ramius when he goes for the kill by firing a torpedo with no safeties on.
 Unbeknownst to him, Ramius had already anticipated this move, and had given command of the Red October to Mancuso, which Tupolev would have not been able to anticipate.

 National Security Advisor to the President of the United States.